-Florida Orange Juice is a nutrient-dense beverage which can be a healthy addition to any diet.
-Orange juice contains no added sugars, making it a healthy replacement of sugar-sweetened beverages.
+Fresh Florida Grapefruit and Florida Grapefruit Juice are nutrient-dense and can be a healthy addition to any diet, including a weight-loss diet.
+100% grapefruit juice contains no added sugars, making it a healthy replacement of sugar-sweetened beverages.
 The Dietary Guidelines for Americans recognizes that 100% fruit juice, along with water and low/fat-free milk, should be the primary beverages of choice to maintain a healthy diet.1

-Living a healthy lifestyle isn’t always easy, but drinking Florida Orange Juice and doing a few simple things daily can help.
-Move around, stay hydrated, eat lots of fruits and veggies, be active outdoors, and incorporate more nutrients into your daily diet to benefit your overall health and wellness.
+Living a healthy lifestyle isn’t always easy but drinking Florida Grapefruit Juice or eating fresh grapefruit and doing a few simple things daily can help.
+Move, stay hydrated, eat lots of fruits and veggies, be active outdoors, and incorporate more nutrients into your daily diet to benefit your overall health and wellness.